clustergarage/argus/jekyll/index.md

   title: Browse Topics
   subtitle: Let's not complicate things, just start reading...
 section:
-  title: Why would I use fim-k8s?
+  title: Why would I use Argus?
   subtitle: |
     To pass your audits in a brave new world using a familiar, undefeatable solution.